hazarpanc/Canada_Used_Cars/README.md

 - **Feature Engineering**: New features were engineered, such as 'days_since_reference' and 'car_age', to provide additional context and improve model performance.
 - For more details on each of these steps, see the preprocess_dataframe function in the preprocessing.py script.

+## 3) Model Training

+Several models were experimented with during the development phase, including XGBoost.
+However, LightGBM was ultimately chosen due to its speed and efficiency advantages over XGBoost in terms of both memory usage and computation speed.

+The final model was trained using LightGBM Regression.
+The features used for training the model are: 'make', 'model', 'odometer', 'bodytype', 'trim', 'year', 'drivetrain', 'fetchdate', 'transmission_manual', 'province', 'days_since_reference', 'car_age'.
+The target variable is 'price'.

+The script executes the following steps:

+1.  **Data Loading**: Loads a cleaned dataset from a CSV file.
+The dataset contains various features of used cars which will be used to predict the prices.
+2.  **Data Encoding**: Encodes the categorical features using target encoding and ordinal encoding.
+This is a crucial step as it converts categorical data into a format that can be fed into the model.
+3.  **Data Splitting**: Splits the data into training, validation, and test sets based on the fetch date.
+This ensures that the model is trained and tested on different sets of data to avoid overfitting.
+4.  **Model Training**: Train a LightGBM model using the training and validation sets.
+5.  **Model Evaluation**: Evaluates the model on the test set.
+This step is crucial to understand how well the model will perform on unseen data.
+6.  **Hyperparameter Optimization**: Optimizes the hyperparameters of the LightGBM model using Optuna (hyperparameter optimization framework).
+7.  **Final Model Training**: Trains the final LightGBM model using the optimized hyperparameters and the whole dataset.
+This ensures that the model is trained on the most amount of data possible, thereby improving its prediction capability.
+8.  **Model Saving**: Saves the trained model, target encoder, and ordinal encoder to files.
+This step ensures that the model and encoders can be reused in the future without retraining.

+**Best Practices**

+Best practices have been followed throughout the development of this script.
+Exception handling has been used wherever necessary to ensure that the script does not crash due to minor issues.
+Logging has been used to record the flow of the script and any issues that may arise.
+This ensures that any issues can be easily tracked and resolved.
+Other best practices include using functions for code modularity and reusability, and following the PEP 8 style guide for Python code.
+Additionally, the code is well-documented with comments and docstrings to ensure it is easy to understand and modify.